lkk688/WaymoObjectDetection/README.md

 * Tensorflow2-objectdetection-waymodata.ipynb is the Google Colab sample code to perform object detection and training based on Tensorflow2 object detection (latest version) and utilize the converted Waymo TFRecord file in Google Cloud storage.

 ## Object Detection training and evaluation based on Pytorch Torchvision (FasterRCNN)
+* The sample code to play with Torchvision in Colab: [colab link](https://colab.research.google.com/drive/1DKZUL5ylKjiKtfOCGpirjRA3j8rIOs9M?usp=sharing) (you need to use SJSU google account to view)
 * WaymoTrain.ipynb is the sample code to perform object detection training based on Torchvision FasterRCNN based on the original Waymo Dataset (TFRecord format), no dataset conversion is used in this sample code
 * WaymoEvaluation.ipynb is the sample code to perform evaluation (both COCO evaluation and image visualization) of the trained object detection model based on Torchvision FasterRCNN